stomp/stomp-spec/src/stomp-specification-1.2.md

 * `server` : A field that contains information about the STOMP server.
-  The field MUST contain a server-name field and MAY be followed by optional comment feilds delimited by a space character.
+  The field MUST contain a server-name field and MAY be followed by optional comment fields delimited by a space character.

   The server-name field consists of a name token followed by an optional version number token.